OrPolyzos/spring-web-initializr/readme.md

 Contributing
 ------------
-To contribute to Spring Web Initializr, clone this repo locally and commit your code on a separate branch.

-You can find more detail in our [contributing guide](#).
+To contribute to Spring Web Initializr, follow the instructions in our [contributing guide](/contributing.md).
 Participation in this open source project is subject to a [Code of Conduct](#).

 License
 -------
-Spring Web Initializr is licensed under the [MIT](#license.md) license.
+Spring Web Initializr is licensed under the [MIT](license.md) license.
 Copyright &copy; 2019, Orestes Polyzos

 [shield-release]: https://img.shields.io/badge/release-3.0.0-blue.svg